 - run a knife around the sides of the pan and allow to cool

 - turn cake out onto a plate and then turn onto an airing rack so the top of the cake is once again upright

 - We used Granny Smith apples fresh from the orchard of our friend Carol.
 You can use whatever apples you like, but some apples contain more moisture than others, so the cooking time won’t be a constant.

 - Cuisine: French

 Keywords: French Apple cake, apple cake

-Cooper is never far from the action when we are photographing.
-We photograph on the deck as it gives the best natural light and Cooper loves to check out what’s going on.
-What he’d really like to do and what he is is doing though, are two very different things we’re sure!
+Cooper is never far from the action when we’re photographing.
+We photograph on the deck as it gives the best natural light, and Cooper loves to check out what’s going on.
+What he’d really like to do, and what he is doing though, are two very different things we’re sure!